 Under the Occupiers’ Liability Act 1957 and Health and Safety at Work Act 1974, gym operators must:

-• Maintain and inspect equipment at safe intervals.
+- Maintain and inspect equipment at safe intervals.

-• Provide adequate supervision and clear safety signage.
+- Provide adequate supervision and clear safety signage.

-• Keep floors, showers, and corridors free from foreseeable hazards.
+- Keep floors, showers, and corridors free from foreseeable hazards.

 Failure triggers liability, even if you contributed to the mishap.
+This is why many people successfully pursue a gym injury claim or gym injury lawsuit after an avoidable accident.

 Client story

-• Timeframe: Settled in mediation within 7 months under Claim Time Solicitors’ guidance.
+- Timeframe: Settled in mediation within 7 months under Claim Time Solicitors’ guidance.

 Step-by-step after a gym accident

-Seek medical help immediately, records prove injury severity.
+- Seek medical help immediately; records prove injury severity.

-1. Report the incident to staff; request the accident book entry.
+- Report the incident to staff; request the accident book entry.

-4. Preserve gym membership paperwork and any waiver you signed.
+- Preserve gym membership paperwork and any waiver you signed.

-5. Contact Claim Time Solicitors for a free case review.
+- Contact Claim Time Solicitors for a free case review.

-6. Avoid discussing blame on social media; insurers scour posts.
+- Avoid discussing blame on social media; insurers scour posts.

 How Claim Time Solicitors add value

-• Rapid evidence gathering: We obtain maintenance logs before they vanish.
+- Rapid evidence gathering: We obtain maintenance logs before they vanish.

-• Negotiation leverage: Our gym-specific claim history encourages early settlements.
+- Engineers and physical therapists accurately assess liability and levels of fault.
+Negotiation leverage: Our gym-specific claim history encourages early settlements.

-• No win, no fee protection: Zero upfront cost; capped success fee from damages.
+- No win, no fee protection: Zero upfront cost; capped success fee from damages.

 Compensation breakdown